 Pattern: This module is a break-away pattern and can be flown as part of any standard G-IV pattern and/or during ferries to/from the storm.
 It can be done as a combination of a ferry to-from the storm and a breakaway from a different pattern, in order to get a large-radius cross section of the storm that includes strong outflow in at least one leg (avoiding the eye/eyewall region).
-For a non-ferry leg on the opposite side of storm, begin outbound leg as close to the inner core as safety permits [e.g., R=60-90 n mi (110-165 km)] and proceed outward radially in the direction of largest outflow as identified by water vapor winds, as far as practicably possible.
+The transect should cover as large a range of radii as possible, subject to operational limitations.
+For a non-ferry leg on the opposite side of storm, begin outbound leg as close to the inner core as safety permits [e.g., R=60-90 n mi (110-165 km)] and proceed outward radially in the direction of largest outflow as identified by water vapor winds, as far as practicably possible [e.g., R=350-430 n mi (650-800 km)].
 Back-to-back missions that capture midnight LST and once shortly after 1200 LST are preferable.